 Many piano movers suggest using wood planks to ensure a level of flooring for the piano since most truck spaces are not level.
 This helps reduce pressure on the casters and piano legs which will strain to support during the move.

-Before you move into your new home, makes sure you know exactly where to place the piano.
+Before you move into your new home, make sure you know exactly where to place the piano.
 It should be against a wall or an inside wall where it will be protected from the cold and moist.

 Professional Piano Movers